 The inspection of bridges shall be carried out in accordance with TII procedures by suitably qualified personnel who shall be responsible for providing the relevant equipment and establishing traffic management appropriate to the type of inspection being carried out.

 Superstructure

-Structural steelwork will require regular inspection and maintenance, with major maintenance (paint system) required every 20 years.
+Structural steelwork (upper section of the ramp) will require regular inspection and maintenance, with major maintenance (paint system) required every 20 years.

 Substructures